Alexander88207/Proton-Wma-buildscript/README.md

 - cmake
 - make

-# How to use that script
+# How to use that script :arrow_down:

 ```
 git clone https://github.com/magzu/Proton-Wma-buildscript.git